d-iii-s/msim/doc/reference/devices.rst

-Networking card device ``dnetcard``
+Network card device ``dnetcard``
 -----------------------------------

-The device simulates a networking card that has ability to send and receive packets using DMA for data transfers between the card and memory.
+The device simulates a network card that has ability to send and receive packets using DMA for data transfers between the card and memory.

+Network card has optional logs which can be turned on using `verbose` variable: ``set verbose``.
+This helps to detect some mistakes as connection failure with TCP.

+Both DMA buffers have size of 1500, because that is a common MTU.

+Supported protocols are UDP and simplified TCP.
+UDP protocol is fully supported.
+Simplified TCP means, that the device sends only TCP data packets to/from the guest.
+If the guest initiates a connection by sending a packet to a new address, the device starts a connection which can be used to transfer the data.
+If the connection can not be established, then both TX and ERR interrupts are raised signaling an error with sending packet.
+Other features of the TCP protocol are not supported.

 Initialization parameters: ``address`` ``intno``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^